dojo/cli/README.md

 where `help` is the group and `create` is the command, will run the `create` command in the `help` group (in this case, it will output help for the `create` command).

-The CLI has the following built-in options:
+`@dojo/cli` has the following built-in options:

 `dojo -h, --help` - provides a list of help as detailed above.

-The CLI has the following built-in groups:
+`@dojo/cli` has the following built-in groups:

 `dojo create` - provides scaffolding for new Dojo 2 projects.
-`dojo eject` - allows users to configure and run command instead of the cli.
+`dojo eject` - allows users to configure and run command instead of `@dojo/cli`.
-`dojo version` - provides information on the versions of installed commands and the cli itself.
+`dojo version` - provides information on the versions of installed commands and `@dojo/cli`  itself.

 `dojo build` and `dojo test` are not installed by default with `@dojo/cli`.
-To use them, you must install them separately, e.g.
+To use these commands, you must install them separately, e.g.

-`npm i @dojo/cli-build-webpack` and `npm i @dojo/cli-test-intern` These two groups are not included by default to allow different versions of these groups to be installed per project.
+`npm i @dojo/cli-build-app` and `npm i @dojo/cli-test-intern` These two groups are not included by default to allow different versions of these groups to be installed per project.

 ## dojorc

-Dojo CLI commands support a JSON configuration file at the root of the project called `.dojorc` .
+`@dojo/cli` commands support a JSON configuration file at the root of the project called `.dojorc` .
 Each command has a dedicated section in the `.dojorc` keyed by the command name minus the `cli-` prefix.
 For example the command `@dojo/cli-build-app` has the following section in the `.dojorc`:

 ```json
 {